Floorplan Restoration by Structure Hallucinating Transformer Cascades: Neural Floorplan Restoration

-Cascading decoders reconstruct a floorplan as raster images, where room boundaries are curvy and door shapes are irregular.
-We use a floorplan generative model (House-GAN++\cite{housegan} by Nauata et al.) to refine our output and convert to a vector-graphics floorplan image.
+Cascading decoders reconstruct a floorplan as raster images, where room boundaries are curvy, and door shapes are irregular.
+We use a floorplan generative model (House-GAN++\cite{housegan} by Nauata \etal) to refine our output and convert to a vector format.
 House-GAN++ is designed to produce floorplans from noise vectors, but can also be used to refine a design without changing the overall arrangement by specifying an entire floorplan as an input constraint.
 House-GAN++ learns a bias to prefer straight shape boundaries and we use the same post-processing in the original work to produce a vector graphics floorplan.

-RPLAN dataset~\cite{rplan} was originally used to train House-GAN++, but is synthetic and may exhibit incompatible database bias.
-We use LIFULL HOME'S dataset~\cite{LIFUL} instead.
-Since the goal is the refinement without overall arrangement changes, we use fully-connected graphs both for training and testing.
-The reconstructed floorplan from our cascading decoder is specified as the input constraint.

-Lastly, House-GAN++ iteratively refines a design.
-We use the following heuristics to suppress artifacts after each iteration: 1) If a room (resp. door) is broken into multiple connected components, we pick one with the highest IOU with the original decoder reconstruction and removes the rest; 2) If the IOU score with the original becomes less than 50\%, we keep the mask in the previous iteration without updating; and 3) For each door, we compute its center of mass, find the closest room-boundary point and snap it (this is only after the last iteration).
+Note that House-GAN++ alone, without our constraint fails to infer an accurate floorplan, as shown in the experimental results next.
+We refer to the supplementary for more details.